Understanding Transformer

 How is this different from other content?

-Before I start, I do strongly recommend reading other resources as well.
-However note that each sources has different layers of abstraction (or depth of explanation).
-The paper itself is fairly straightforward but not chronologically ordered, so it can be hard to follow in details.
 The Illustrated Transformer is beginner-friendly, abstracting away many implementation details and excels at explaining the overall big picture.
 On the other hand, The Annotated Transformer is very deep, building the entire architecture end to end in PyTorch.
 But since it follows the paper’s order (which isn’t chronological) and leaves out some explanations, readers who only have an abstract understanding of the model may feel overwhelmed or questionable.

 Also note that Transformer is not a single monolithic block—it’s made up of many modularized layers (tokenization, positional encoding, encoder-decoder model, self-attention, cross-attention, etc.).
 Unless you already have a solid background in deep learning and NLP, it’s hard to fully understand all the pieces in one go.
 You’ll often need additional resources, and repeated exposure, to get comfortable with it.